Managing gestational diabetes

 Diet and lifestyle when you have gestational diabetes

-Often, gestational diabetes is managed by changing your diet and lifestyle alone, and your specialist team will give you advice on making these changes.
+Gestational diabetes is often managed by making changes to diet and lifestyle and your specialist team will help support you with making these changes.

 You will get a home testing kit so you can check your blood sugars regularly.
-Regular tests will help you and your team change your diet if your blood sugar levels go too high or low.
+Having regular blood sugar tests will help guide you and your team deciding the best diet and treatment for you as your pregnancy progresses.

 Diabetes medications during pregnancy

-Some women will also need medications to keep their blood sugars in a good range.
-These medications can be either tablets, or injections of insulin.
-Your diabetes team will let you know if you need any medication.
+In addition to making changes to diet and lifestyle, some women will need to take medications during pregnancy to keep their blood sugars within range.
+These medications can be tablets, insulin injections or a combination of these.
+Your diabetes team will work with you if you need these medications.

 Women with gestational diabetes are advised to express milk and store it in a freezer, so they have extra breast milk if their baby needs it.
 This is called “colostrum harvesting”.

-You may be offered extra ultrasound scans during pregnancy to check that your baby is growing normally.
+You may be offered extra ultrasound scans during pregnancy to check that your baby is growing well.